 Round #3- Competitive Analysis

-To check your competition first, you need to know who they are.
+To check your competition, first, you need to know who they are.
 We will run site analysis in the search bar and then go “Organic Research “ tab.

-And from there onto the “Competition” tab.
+And from there into the “Competition” tab.

 The first thing you’ll see is a nice little feature called “Competitive Positioning Map.”
 It shows you on a graph who your major competitor is.